kunukn/react-collapse/README.md

 #### `removeCSS`: PropType.boolean

-Remove all internal applied CSS class names including the collapse states
+Remove all internal applied CSS class names including the collapse states.
+By default one of the state class names are applied:

+- `-c--collapsed`
+- `-c--collapsing`
+- `-c--expanded`
+- `-c--expanding`

 #### `transition`: PropType.string